intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Standards & Conventions.md

 ## Timezones
 Timezones must be represented in API parameters as `UTC` time, or as `Local` time with UTC offset.

-Local time on its own (with no offset and therefore location unspecified) is not accepted.

-- *API timestamp parameters in `GET` requests may be provided in either format: `UTC` time, or `Local` time.*
-- *API timestamp parameters in `POST` requests must be provided as `Local` time. `UTC` time is not accepted.*.

-The two supported formats are described below with examples:
+The supported timezone formats are described below with examples:

 - __UTC__ time, represented with a trailing `Z` or trailing zero offset `+0000`